Finally, Another Comedic Host To Be Ignore!!!

 Keep in mind this flaw came to me because I had high hopes for this episode.
 Since the movie Airplane had already been made at this point, I was excited to see one of my favorite comedic actors from childhood host my favorite show, only to end up watching one of the most mediocre episodes so far.

 Even though this episode highlighted the issue, I've had the same observations in the past.
 That observation being that this season treats the host more like Mad TV than like you'd expect from SNL.
 Though I am a fan of Mad TV, I always found it funny when they claimed to have a host that would only show up a maximum of two times before calling it a night.

 I don't really have a problem with this approach by I would argue that this is why both this season and the entire run of Mad TV are as memorable as they should be.
 In Mad TV no season stands out because you can't use the hosts for scale.
 In season six of SNL, I've seen multiple times where the hosts were on screen and not even given a line.

-I feel the cast first approach to sketch comedy does work if you get rid of the host altogether, but when it's a show like this that's meant to show the hot shot celebrity of the day in a different light they need to be the star of the show and I think they dropped the ball and dropped it very poorly.
+I feel the cast first approach to sketch comedy does work if you get rid of the host altogether.
+That said, when it's a show like this that's meant to show the hotshot celebrity of the day in a different light they need to be the star of the show, and I think they dropped the ball and dropped it very poorly.